mickael-grima/examination-scheduling/evaluation/Readme.md

 # Random

 - call python evaluation/random_heuristic.py
 - In the file you can specify which dataset to use.
-Default is 2 (cf. inputData/Readme.md)
+Default is 2.
 - Optimizes using purely random coloring vertex order.